Supreme Court Won't Review Decision That OK'd Obama-Era Net Neutrality Rules

 As one of the plaintiffs in the case, TechFreedom, notes, Kavanaugh wrote "a powerful dissent from the D.C.
 Circuit's decision last year not to rehear a panel decision upholding the 2015 Order."

-Several of the plaintiffs in the case said the rejection was not surprising, given that the FCC has already repealed net neutrality.
+Several of the plaintiffs in the case said the rejection wasn't surprising, given that the FCC has already repealed net neutrality.

 "Today's decision is not an indication of the Court's views on the merits but simply reflects the fact that there was nothing left for the Court to rule on," the Internet and Television Association said.